SoulFireMage/Katiya_Starship/content/mathsummaries/Combinatorics_ Leverage Map.md

 **Ramsey for representations:**

 If representations have enough dimensions, must they contain certain substructures?
 Ramsey-type results say: large enough = unavoidable regularity.
 This might constrain what high-dimensional representations look like.

----

-**We're at 19 domains now.
-Continuing to Harmonic Analysis next!**